nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 In today's world data and information is the new currency.

-Every second more and more information in the form of data is produced all over the world.
-To store this kind of information which is represented in different data types several different types of databases are developed to handle different use cases.
-Today a database does not only need to save data but other factors for example speed or advanced data transformations are other key factors to consider when choosing a suitable database system.
+Every second an increasing amount of information in the form of data is produced all over the world.
+To store this kind of information, which is represented as different data types, a variety of databases are developed to handle diverse use cases.
+Today a database does not only need to store data but other factors, for example speed or advanced data transformations, are other key factors to consider when choosing a suitable database system.

 The most favorite database systems today are relational databases based on “Structured Query Language” (better known as “SQL”).
-But recently because of the new requirements and different data types another form of database system emerged which are called NoSQL or key-value databases offering new possibilities to save, retrieve and transform data.
+Given the increasing number of requirements and variations in data types, another form of database systems emerged recently.
+These are called NoSQL or key-value databases and offer new possibilities to save, retrieve and transform data.

-One of these newer databases is the key-value database DynamoDB which has been developed by Amazon Web Services and which has been introduced to the world in the year 2012.
-It is just one of the hundred possibilities to choose from but will it be able to stand out from its competitors?
+One of these newer databases is the key-value database DynamoDB, which was developed by Amazon Web Services in 2012.
+It is just one of the many prospects to choose from.
+How and if DynamoDB is able to stand out compared to its competitors will be discussed in detail in the following report.

-Amazon DynamoDB is a fully managed database service service which means that the customer does not have to take care of tasks like managing servers or its underlying hardware.
-Amazon Web Services will provide the security, stability and scalability needed for this service.Configurations and setups are already done.
-Data replications and backups are included and software patches are managed as a service.
+Amazon DynamoDB is a fully managed database service.
+The customer does not have to deal with tedious tasks, like managing servers or its underlying hardware.
+Amazon Web Services provides security, stability and scalability.
+All configurations of the system are set up and ready for usage.
+Data replication and backups are included and software patches are managed as a service.
 Optional offerings like encryption for operations with sensitive data or flexible scalability for any level of requested traffic are also possible addons the customer can use.
-As well as in-time recovery, seamless scalability and throughput capacity, several management consoles are interesting add-ons.
+Furthermore in-time recovery, seamless scalability and throughput capacity, several management consoles are interesting add-ons.
 Standards like high availability and durability of data without downtime or performance degradation are included.

-This paper tries to give an insight into the possibilities of managing data and databases with AWS DynamoDB.
+This report gives the reader an insight into the possibilities of managing data and databases with AWS DynamoDB.
+The focus lies on the technology of DynamoDB. \

-We want to take a look at the technology and science behind the offered service by taking a deep dive into the architecture of Amazon DynamoDB and give some real use cases.
-Data models and data types are introduced.
-We will have a look at tables and provisioning, we will show how to read and write data before dealing with transactions, local and global indexes and streams.
-The last technical chapter will evaluate the in-memory acceleration before this paper ends with a conclusion of the authors.
-This way we will present and in depth look into what lies behind the offered full managed service.
+In the following chapter the architecture of the system will be described in detail, which is followed by the depiction of use cases.
+Subsequently several models and data types are introduced.  \
+In Chapter 3 the creation and usage of tables and provisioning is illustrated.  \
+This is followed by a chapter on how data is read.

+Chapter 5 consequently depicts how data is written.

+The next three chapters elucidate how to deal with transactions, local and global indices, and streams.  \
+In Chapter 9 the in-memory acceleration is evaluated.

+Finally the conclusion  illustrates the authors’ evaluations of DynamoDB rounding off the in-depth view into the technical backgrounds of this fully managed service.

 \
 &nbsp;